If you are looking for a new car insurance provider and want to cancel your current policy, you need to have the facts before you make a huge mistake.

 You have a right to appeal the car insurance company’s decision to cancel your coverage as long as your policy was not canceled due to non-payment; any other reason is grounds to request a formal hearing with your state.

 This information should be located on your cancellation notice; in most situations, you must act within 20 days of receiving the paperwork.
 If your state has an online appeals process, this is the quickest way to file your motion.

 While they will not guarantee that things will turn out in your favor, it is to your benefit to seek assistance if you are adamant about fighting the reason behind your cancellation.

 You can also contact Consumer Protection Services if you feel your policy was canceled because of unfair treatment or discriminatory reasons.

 They are mainly there for you to lodge a complaint against the company you have an issue with; they cannot solve your problem.

 Finding a New Car Insurance Provider after Cancellation

-If your previous car insurance company cancelled your policy due to non-payment, it may be difficult for you to obtain coverage with another.
-This is also true if your policy is cancelled due to high-risk factors, including filing excessive claims.
+If your previous car insurance company canceled your policy due to non-payment, it might be difficult for you to obtain coverage with another.
+It can also prove difficult if your policy is canceled due to high-risk factors, including filing excessive claims.

-The best option about TAIPA is if you continue to drive safely without any at-fault accidents or other violations, you can go to your assigned car insurance provider and request to become a standard policyholder with a lower rate; they must give you an offer in writing.
+With TAIPA if you continue to drive safely without any at-fault accidents or other violations, you can go to your assigned car insurance provider and request to become a standard policyholder with a lower rate.
+They must provide an offer in writing.

 The Long-Lasting Effects of Car Insurance Cancellations